-As a result of dissolution, the mayor and board, municipal dues, village clerk, laborer, garage and equipment contract expenses and the zoning board will be eliminated for a total reduction of approximately \$38,000 in expenditures.
-Following dissolution, the Town of Ellisburg will receive \$137,000 in grant revenue, resulting in a net change of \$175,000 in the combined budgets for these two communities.
+As a result of dissolution, a number of expenses will be eliminated for a total reduction of approximately \$43,000 in expenditures.
+Following dissolution, the Town of Ellisburg will receive \$137,000 in grant revenue from the state but will lose \$2,000 in revenue in rent from the library.

+This results in a net change of 178,000 in the combined budgets for these two communities.
 This information is summarized in the table, below.

 Summary of Estimated Dissolution Changes

 Expenditure Changes

 Elimination of Mayor & Board Costs \$3,200

 Elimination of Municipal Dues \$727

 Elimination of Village Clerk Position \$18,000

 Elimination of Laborer Position \$13,954

 Elimination of Garage and Equipment Contract Costs \$1,500

 Elimination of Village Zoning & Planning Board Costs \$585

+Elimination of Fire Dept. Contribution \$4,000

+Elimination of Library Contribution \$800

+Elimination of Dog Control Contract \$600

-Total Expenditure Changes \$37,966
+Total Expenditure Changes \$43,366

 Revenue Changes

 CETC Incentive - Increase to Revenue \$136,793

+Library Rent - Decrease to Revenue \$2,218

-Total Net Change with CETC - Increase to Revenue \$174,759
+Total Net Change with CETC - Increase to Revenue \$177,941